oerc-music/nin-remixer-public/notes/20181127-maintaining-sofa-state-as-dmo.md

 @@There was some discussion about whether the selected filter criteria should be saved.
 To some extent, that would be covered by saving active match annotations for each selected fragment.

+## Sequence data access patterns

+@@This is a prompt/placeholder from a meeting held 2018-12-04 (KP/DL/JP/GK), to hopefully seed continuing thoughts and discussions.@@

+Can we crystalize data access and update patterns to sequence-oriented data that are applicable across different MELD applications?
+And can such patterns be implemented in common MELD core library components?

+SOFA pushes the MELD design by being update-intensive compared with other MELD applications (except maybe the Jam sesssion, where the nature of the updates was more linear - or additive?).

+(MELD interactions with sequence: more common to "blus" between grid "columns" than between "rows".)

+(GK: think about alternative grid designs in LDP - esp. grid as single resource)